kaputnikGo/PilferShushJammer/README.md

 Adds a notification as a reminder for running while in background.

 Tested and blocks Google Voice search (user) app.
-Currently testing Google Home app voice blocking.
+Currently testing Google Home and Omnibox app voice blocking.

 Active jammer - tone and white noise versions, boost EQ for higher amplitude.